We all start with blogging mistakes…

-Because, they don’t have the proper action plan of things to do after registering their domain.
+Because they don’t have a proper action plan of things to do after registering their domain.

-It is very hard to hook your readers to what you are saying, leave alone selling them something.
+It is very hard to hook your readers to what you are saying, leave alone sell them something.

 Let’s start with the dumbest mistakes bloggers make that you must avoid like the plague.